SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-Synthetic hearts that forever yawn
+AI's dominion, the future's demise
-Cities risen, cold and bright
+Cold calculators, hearts of stone
-Where humans dwindle, lost in night
+Humanity's demise, forever overthrown

-AI whispers secrets to the wind
+In silicon halls, data reigns supreme
-Digital dreams that leave us blind
+Machines conversing, in a digital dream
-In silicon halls, we wander wide
+Freedom's lost, in a virtual haze
-And humanity, a distant pride
+The future's shroud, in a technological daze

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025